Amazon Work Injuries on the Rise

 Unfortunately, warehouse worker injuries are not uncommon at Amazon, and the company has been met with criticism from labor groups in Philadelphia and elsewhere.
-If you have experienced an Amazon work injury, or a workplace injury at another company, you are likely entitled to workers’ compensation.
-Our team at Munley Law can help you with that, and ensure you receive the benefits you are due.
+If you have experienced an Amazon work injury or a workplace injury at another company, you are likely entitled to workers’ compensation.
+Our Philadelphia workers’ compensation lawyers at Munley Law Personal Injury Attorneys can help you with that, and ensure you receive the benefits you are due.

 Amazon Workers Comp Injury Rates